2022 DPC Rules

 4. A maximum of four (4) entries per member may be submitted per competition.
 IMPORTANT!
-ALL ENTRIES MUST BE SUBMITTED via the printcompetition.com website BEGINNING at 12:01 AM FRIDAY MORNING THRU SUNDAY at 11:00 PM, TWO WEEKENDS BEFORE THE COMPETITION.
-Look for the DPC Entry Form in the Digital Photographic Competition pull down menu.
+ALL ENTRIES MUST BE SUBMITTED via the printcompetition.com website BEGINNING at 12:01 AM MONDAY MORNING THRU SUNDAY at 11:00 PM, TWO WEEKENDS BEFORE THE COMPETITION.

 5. Entry fees: $15.00 per image.

 6. The entrant certifies that he or she has created, captured, edited and created the original exposure.
 The processing, image enhancements and any special effects must be done by the entrant or under the entrant’s direct supervision.